 Are you visiting Maui soon and are looking for easy things to do?
 Keep scrolling to read an honest review of the Maui Tropical Plantation to see if it’s right for your family.

-This review of the Maui Tropical Plantation contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This review of the Maui Tropical Plantation was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Looking for a fun and easy day trip with the family?

 The Maui Tropical Plantation is the perfect place to explore with your little ones.
 There’s a tram tour that takes you around the plantation where you can learn about Hawaiian fruit.

 And if that’s not enough, there’s also a kid-friendly Maui zipline on the property!
 Plus you can shop for locally made produce and other made in Maui products.

 You won’t find another place like it on the island – it’s perfect for kids and grandparents alike.
 Make sure to check out my full review of the plantation below.